rust-lang/rfcs/active/0000-allocator.md

 As noted in [RFC PR 39], modern general purpose allocators are good, but due to the design tradeoffs they must make, cannot be optimal in all contexts.
+(It is worthwhile to also read discussion of this claim in papers such as [ReCustomMalloc] and [MemFragSolvedP].)
+FIXME: is [MemFragSolvedP] actually relevant to the point here?)

 Therefore, the standard library should allow clients to plug in their own allocator for managing memory.

-TODO: enumerate typical use cases for Allocators from C++.
-Some immediate thoughts:

-  1. memory grouping, at very least in same size-class (but also potentially for different size classes, via a bump-pointer allocator with I guess a slow/no-op free?)

-  2. hard memory limit (as I think EASTL offers and perhaps others),

-  3. shared-memory across processes (suggested by nical, not sure if we can put in the static checks for vtables that he wants)
+The typical reasons given for use of custom allocators in C++ are among the
+following:

+  1. Speed: A custom allocator can be tailored to the particular memory usage profiles of one client.
+This can yield advantages such as:

+     * A bump-pointer based allocator, when available, is faster than calling `malloc`.

-  4. memory padding to reduce/eliminate false sharing of cache lines (I think strcat had this in his RFC)
+     * Adding memory padding can reduce/eliminate false sharing of cache lines.

-  5. memory usage instrumentation and debugging.
+  2. Stability: By segregating different sub-allocators and imposing hard memory limits upon them, one has a better chance of handling out-of-memory conditions.
+If everything comes from a global heap, it becomes much harder to handle out-of-memory conditions because the handler is almost certainly going to be unable to allocate any memory of its own work.

+  3. Instrumentation and debugging: One can swap in a custom allocator that collects data such as number of allocations or time for requests to be serviced.

 ## Why this API